-The secrets of night-shining clouds | EarthSky.org
+The secrets of noctilucent clouds

 Since the clouds are so sensitive to the atmospheric temperatures, they can act as a proxy for information about the wind circulation that causes these temperatures.
 First of all, they can tell scientists that the circulation exists, and also tell us something about the strength of the circulation.

-How can I see noctilucent clouds?
-If you want to see the clouds, what steps should you take?
-Remember, you have to be at a relatively high latitude on Earth to see them: typically between about 45 degrees and 60 degrees north or south latitude, although the clouds can sometimes be seen at lower latitudes, particularly following the solstices.

-Scientists studying these clouds have included those from NASA’s AIM (Aeronomy of Ice in the Mesosphere) satellite.
+Scientists studying these clouds have included those from NASA’s Aeronomy of Ice in the Mesosphere (AIM) satellite.
 This satellite, launched in 2007, has observed noctilucent clouds using several onboard instruments to collect information such as temperature, atmospheric gases, ice crystal size and changes in the clouds, as well as the amount of meteoric space dust that enters the atmosphere.
-You can find out what they are learning here.
+You can find out what they are learning at NASA’s AIM page.

+Noctilucent clouds are like regular clouds in that they move in the sky.
+See the subtle movement of noctilucent clouds in the video below:

+And here are a few more recent photos.
+If you capture a photo of noctilucent clouds, please submit it to EarthSky here.

-Bottom line: Noctilucent or night-shining clouds are seen during summer in Earth’s high-latitude regions.
+Bottom line: You can see noctilucent clouds (aka night-shining clouds or NLCs) during summer at high-latitude.
 They form in the highest reaches of the atmosphere – the mesosphere – as much as 50 miles (80 km) above the surface.

 Visit SpaceWeather’s RealTime Noctilucent Cloud Gallery